-Located in southeastern Nevada, the quiet town of Caliente is the only incorporated community in Lincoln County.
+Located in southeastern Nevada, the quiet city of Caliente is the only incorporated community in Lincoln County.
 Shaded by beautiful cottonwood trees, the residential area has a friendly hometown feel.

-For sports and recreation there are three city parks, a public swimming pool, tennis courts, rodeo grounds, shooting range, motocross race track and mountain bike trails.
+For sports and recreation there are three city parks, a public swimming pool, shooting range, motocross race track, walking trails, ball fields, and mountain bike trails.
 Hometown activities include barbecues, softball tournaments, the Memorial Day Celebration, Fourth of July Celebration and Mountain Bike Fest – drawing visitors from all over with great food, dancing, games for the kids and a dazzling fireworks display.

 Caliente is conveniently located within some of the most beautiful country in the state.
 To the south is magnificent Rainbow Canyon, with the oasis-like setting of Kershaw-Ryan State Park just two miles south of the city center.
-Within 50 miles of the town are four other state parks: Beaver Dam, Cathedral Gorge, Spring Valley, and Echo Canyon.
+Within a short drive are more incredible state parks and a wide range of outdoor attractions.

 The meadow area around the junction of Meadow Valley Wash and Clover Creek was originally settled in the early 1860’s by Ike and Dow Barton, two Negro slaves who had escaped from Arkansas.
 In the early 1870’s the area was known as Dutch Flat, with Jackman Ranch being established.
 In 1874, ranchers Charles and William Culverwell purchased the Jackman Ranch and renamed it as Culverwell Ranch.
 It was later referred to as “Culverwell.”
 Along with ranching, the family earned a living by providing hay for the mining camps in Pioche and Delamar.